 The most powerful theming features in Guide are the abilities to import, export, and work locally with themes.
 When you’re making major updates to a theme or building your own theme from scratch, these great options enable a streamlined workflow for developers.

-You must have Guide Professional to work on a theme locally.
+You must have Guide Professional or Enterprise to work on a theme locally.

 The workflow to build a new theme or update an existing theme locally is: